amandeep511997/Blog/_posts/2018-12-16-aws-to-heroku-rails.md

 ```

 Here -
 1. EC2key.pem is your PEM key.
-Which you get while creating the instance.
+Which you get while creating the instance
 2. username is the username you ssh with
 3. public-ip or public-dns is the IP or DNS alias of the instance
-4. path-of-backup-file-on-EC2 is the location where the file is stored on EC2
+4. path-of-backup-file-on-EC2 is the location where you created backup file on EC2

 This will copy the file into the current folder on the local machine.

 ## Creating an App on Heroku

-Follow the steps below - (In case your app needs storage you can use a S3 bucket for that and use **fog** gem to connect to cloud services)
+Follow the steps below -

 1. First clone you Rails app on you local machine.
-And navigate to it.
+And navigate to it.(In case your app needs storage you can use a S3 bucket, for that you can use **fog** gem to connect to cloud services - you must configure everything before moving ahead)
-2. Now you need to login to your heroku account from command line using heroku command line toolbelt
+2. Now you need to login to your heroku account from command line using - heroku command line toolbelt
     ```
         $ heroku login
     ```